bmarsh9/agent7/README.md

 + Build it with `docker build -t agent7_1.0 .`
 + Start it with `docker run -p 5000:5000/tcp agent7_1.0:latest`
 + Browse to port 5000 where the email is `admin@example.com` and password is `Password1`

+### What is next on the roadmap?
++ Documentation (lots of that)
++ Make it easier to write custom Insights
++ Explore possibility of a Linux based agent as well
++ Distributed network scanner with the agents